-The profit for the consolidated entity after providing for income tax and non-controlling interest amounted to \$133,000 (30 June 2014: loss of \$2,608,000).
+The loss for the Consolidated Entity after providing for income tax and non-controlling interest amounted to \$615,000 (30 June 2015: profit of \$133,000).

 For detailed commentary on results for the year, refer to the Full Year Results announcement preceding this Appendix 4E.